People often ask me

 - - About the most difficult place to communicate at all was China.
 The most common gestures did not work there and people could not understand me even the names of the towns.
 In countries like this I often resort to find a person who speaks some English (e.g. in a posh hotel), have them write a few essential phrases in Chinese and then I just show those in the hope the person I am dealing with can read and speaks the same dialect ...

 - 3) What camera equipment do you photograph with?

-- - Even nowadays, in the age of digital photography, I still photograph on film only, mostly slides.
-There are several reasons for this: I really do like film, and when I look at a slide with a magnifying glass, then what I see on the screen can't compare with it at all.
-Also, I am often in remote jungles for months at a time so there would be nowhere to charge the batteries and empty the memory cards.
-And also, digital cameras are so packed with electronics and vulnerable they wouldn't last very long in the extremely humid conditions of New Guinea's rain-forest, or in the heat and dust of Africa.
+- - Until 2017, even in this age of digital photography, I was still photographing on film only, mostly slides.
+There were several reasons for this: I really do like film and when I look at a slide with a magnifying glass, then the scan which I see on the screen can't compare with it at all.
+Apart from that, I am often in remote jungles for months at a time so there would be nowhere to charge the batteries and empty the memory cards.
+Additionally, digital cameras are so packed with electronics and vulnerable they don't last very long in the extremely humid conditions of New Guinea's rain-forest or in the heat and dust of Africa.
 Another, for me very important, reason is the documentary value of film.
 Digital photos have nearly none, they are all easily manipulated, while slides are not.
-What you see is how it was.
-I use a Nikon F100, which has never let me down so far, and a variety of Nikkor and Sigma EX lenses.
+What you see on a slide is how it was.
+Until 2017 I used my trusty Nikon F100, which never let me down, and a variety of Nikkor and Sigma EX lenses.
 Since then I have used a Nikon D750, because quality slides became very difficult to get.